If You Build It, They Will Come: The Best Way to Hire Veterans, Part 3

-Knowing how to retain veteran employees is just as vital as knowing how to hire them, and veteran resource groups can help.
+Knowing how to retain veteran employees is just as vital as knowing how to hire veterans, and a veteran-centric employee resource group can help.
 Employee Resource Groups (ERGs) help increase employee engagement, develop leaders, and expand marketplace reach.
 Veteran resource groups (VRGs) are a type of ERG devoted to helping veterans connect with one another within an organization.

-Positive word-of-mouth is a priceless tool, and a strong VRG can serve as a solid demonstration of an organization’s values and brand.
+Positive word-of-mouth is a priceless tool, and a strong VRG can serve as a positive demonstration of an organization’s values and brand.
 It’s also a worthy recruiting tool.
-A veteran employee who is having a positive experience at an organization will likely tell his or her friends.
+Veteran employees who are having a positive experience at an organization will likely tell their friends.

 Veterans are accustomed to being part of a team, and a resource group of other veterans with similar backgrounds and shared experiences can replicate the sense of belonging experienced in the military.
 Together, these elements help build loyalty among colleagues, but also a sense of loyalty to your organization.